 You are now on your way to Picton, where Books and Company with its great selection of books, is a good place to while away an hour on a rainy day.
 Next door to it is Ms. Lily's Café, my favourite spot to stop for great coffee and a treat.
 Across the road is 2gallery, featuring Canadian fine art from a wide-ranging roster of talented contemporary artists.

 Speaking of vintners, there are plenty of vineyards close to Wellington.
 And while the quality of the wines is perhaps not quite world-class yet, there are certainly some nice wineries to visit.
 The Grange of Prince Edward Vineyards is in a lovely setting but one of my favourites is Karlo Estates, where you can enjoy a wine tasting in an old Loyalist barn.
 Try their 2016 Chardonnay or VanAlstine Red, both prize-winning wines.
-(I suggest you stay away from the food though as it is poor and outrageously priced).
+(I would suggest you stay away from Karlo during special events as it gets overrun; also, their food is of poor quality and outrageously priced).

 Up in this neck of the woods there are some other hidden gems also.
 Closson Road makes for a pretty drive or bicycle ride (you can rent a bike here) and along it, amidst a string of wineries, you will find Prince Edward County Lavender Farm.
 You can wander through the lavender fields and flower beds here and perhaps score a nice gift in their gift store.

 Speaking of gifts, as you leave the County you may wish to bring some sort of produce home with you.
 The Local, between Bloomfield and Sandbanks, is perhaps the most convenient place to stop.
 It showcases the work of over 140 Prince Edward County artists & artisans and local food producers.